- 1 Websites launch is an exciting cause for celebration

 There are close to 130 million websites on line at the moment and every day, 6,000 new web sites launch, creating entrepreneurs by the thousands.
 The world wide web is a great way to take control of your professional life (you’re the boss) or to add a few bucks to your household income each month while you keep your day job.

 Websites launch is exciting and cause for celebration – if you do it right.
 If you don’t do it right, your pixel-based dream biz will end up on the trash heap along with millions of other sites built on a dream but launched on a prayer.
+In the era of WordPress multisite, many launch projects include multiple websites.

 Websites Launch Tips